-Since 2015, IFFIm has entered into a phase where donor contributions to IFFIm exceed the proceeds that IFFIm provides to Gavi.
+IFFIm can enter into a phase where donor contributions to IFFIm exceed the proceeds that IFFIm provides to Gavi.
 This is in line with how IFFIm was designed, ie to provide maximum funds upfront to Gavi.
 This means there are fewer proceeds from IFFIm to be drawn in later years, although IFFIm will still have obligations to pay off bondholders.

-However, IFFIm can increase its frontloading capability to generate more proceeds to Gavi by replenishing its future asset base through new pledges.
+However, IFFIm can maintain or increase its frontloading capability to generate proceeds to Gavi by replenishing its future asset base with new pledges.

-2.2 MECHANICS OF APPLYING PLEDGES TO THE IFFIM MODEL
+2.2 MECHANICS OF APPLYING PLEDGES TO THE IFFIm MODEL